The Divide (2011 film)

-The Divide is a 2012 post-apocalyptic horror film directed by Xavier Gens and written by Karl Mueller and Eron Sheean.
+The Divide is a 2011 American apocalyptic science fiction horror film directed by Xavier Gens and written by Karl Mueller and Eron Sheean.
 The film stars Lauren German, Michael Biehn, Milo Ventimiglia, and Rosanna Arquette.
 The Divide premiered at the South by Southwest Film Festival on March 13, 2011, and Anchor Bay Films released it in the United States on January 13, 2012.

 Plot

 As nuclear explosions ravage New York City, residents of an apartment block rush downstairs to escape from the building, only to be forced into the basement by further explosions.
 Only eight of the residents – Eva and her boyfriend Sam, Josh and his brother Adrien, Josh's friend Bobby, Marilyn and her daughter Wendi, and Delvin – manage to force their way into the building's bomb shelter before the superintendent, Mickey, seals the door.
 The group acclimates to the cramped surroundings while Mickey asserts his dominance over the shelter and its denizens, much to the chagrin of Josh, Bobby, and Delvin.
 After some time, the shelter's door is broken open and the shelter is invaded by armed soldiers in biohazard suits; the men's speech is unintelligible and their allegiance remains ambiguous.
 The men attack the group and seize Wendi, leaving the shelter with her.
 Delvin and Mickey manage to kill three of the men and Mickey takes a rifle.
 Josh volunteers to use one of the dead soldiers' suits to leave the shelter and search for Wendi.

 Outside of the shelter, Josh finds the area entirely sealed off by plastic sheet tunnels connected to a laboratory.
 Josh's outfit allows him to explore the lab, where he discovers several unconscious children, including Wendi, in stasis units, their hair shaved off and their eyes bandaged.
 One of the soldiers checks the ID on Josh's suit and, realizing he is an imposter, tears out his breathing apparatus, exposing Josh to the air.
 Josh flees back to the shelter, killing two of the soldiers on the way.
 After Josh returns, the soldiers weld the door shut from the outside, trapping everyone within.
 Time passes; Josh begins to suffer the effects of the radiation and admits to Adrien that he only went outside to find rescue for Adrien and himself.
 Eva, in a fractured relationship with the meek Sam, grows closer to Adrien.
 Bobby volunteers to hack up the bodies of the dead soldiers so their decaying remains can be thrown into the toilet's septic tank.
 Delvin grows suspicious that Mickey is hoarding resources.
 Marilyn, having been told by Josh that Wendi is dead, enters into a sexual relationship with Bobby.